jrieck1991/dollar_ci/README.md

 ## packer

-Images are built in the default VPC of `us-east-1`.
+EC2 AMI's are built in the default VPC of `us-east-1`.
 To recreate a default vpc run: `aws ec2 create-default-vpc`

+## terraform

+All infrastructure is managed by terraform, backend will be migrated to an S3 bucket.

 ## TODO